A once-in-a-lifetime gift

 How else can I help?

 Celebrate the life of a loved one, whether it be a friend, relative or a treasured pet, by creating an in memory page through Everyday Hero.
 In memory giving allows the legacy of your loved one to support the lives of people with blindness or vision impairment in Western Australia.

 Gifts in lieu – in memory

 Family and friends can honour the life of a loved one by making a donation to Guide Dogs WA in their memory.

 A donation to Guide Dogs WA in lieu of flowers at a funeral can be a very rewarding way to honour their memory.
-Donation envelopes are available on request, simply contact our Bequest Officers on (08) 9311 8202.
+Donation envelopes are available on request, simply contact our Bequest Co-Ordinator on (08) 9331 8285.
 Your family and friends’ generosity will open new worlds of freedom, independence and confidence for thousands of West Australians with vision impairment.Back to Top